-Our friend Cheese was hard at work on this Linux port from the famous remaster of the classic adventure from former Lucas Arts (now Double Fine).
+Our friend Cheese was hard at work on the Linux port of Full Throttle Remastered based on the classic adventure from former Lucas Arts (now Double Fine).
 Cheese is no stranger to Double Fine ports, since he dealt with Day of the Tentacle back when it got its Remastered version as well.
 When we interviewed him for our podcast, while he had found the porting process interesting he did not seem like he wanted to continue in the business of porting… but guess what?
 His contacts at Double Fine were probably happy to reach him again for this port.

 At the time of writing the game is only available on Steam (GOG only has Windows and Mac) and you can grab it for less than 10 USD right now (33% off).
 Just like the Remastered version of DOTT, this new version brings a lot of improvement:

 - No more blocky graphics: all the visuals were given a nice, smooth upgrade.